Bin No. 0 Shiraz

 The Bin 0 wine is an Australian classic with an impressive pedigree of more than 100 vintages and century-old fruit.
 It is powerful yet elegant, complex yet harmonious, with many years of great vintages yet.
 Bin 0 has been awarded “Excellent” by Andrew Caillard MW within the esteemed Langton’s Classification.

-In recent years Bin O Shiraz comes only from our four heritage Shiraz blocks surrounding the winery and homestead.
-These are the 1868 Thomson Family Block, the 1966 ‘Barts Block’, 1970 Block and The Hill.
-Each of these blocks provides unique characters to the resulting wine – The Hill block for instance provides an aromatic dimension to its fruit because of the fast draining white gravel soil.
+In recent years, Bin No. 0 Shiraz comes only from our four heritage Shiraz blocks surrounding the winery and homestead.
+These are the 1868 Thomson Family Block, the 1966 ‘Barts Block’, 1970 Block and The 1992 Hill Block.
+Each of these blocks provides unique characters to the resulting wine – The Hill block, for instance, provides an aromatic dimension to its fruit because of the fast-draining white gravels soil.

-Bin 0 is made to be an age worthy style and has been the undisputed icon of Great Western Shiraz for many decades.
+Bin No. 0 is made to be an age-worthy style and has been the undisputed icon of Great Western Shiraz for many decades.
 It is internationally acclaimed as one of Australia’s finest Shiraz wines.

 2012 Bin No. 0 Shiraz

 “Such charm that it's impossible not to fall for this vintage right away, yet it's built with the stamina for long endurance.
 Great intensity meets medium-bodied grace in a core layered with violets, Satsuma plums, blueberries and black cherries.
 Nuances of liquorice, high cocoa dark chocolate and vanilla flash by along the way, but the focus remains resolutely on brilliantly defined dark fruits.
 Mineral-fine, tightly structured tannins point to great things in the next decade.
 96 points.”

 Tyson Stelzer, May 2014